-Each Minecraft map is recreated from the maps published with each text, hand-crafted and scaled to provide a fun world, that permits both exploration and building tasks (shown in the poster image to the right).
-Each map is designed using only base game content, so that they may be run without requiring any additional content or plug-ins.
+Each map is recreated from the maps published with each text, hand-crafted and scaled to provide a fun world, that permits both exploration and building tasks (shown in the poster image to the right).
+Every Litcraft project is designed using only base game content, so that they may be run without requiring any additional resources or plug-ins.

 We are please to be able to offer three means of accessing our resources, each of which offers different levels of textual engagement.